 Get that raise or promotion

 And (real talk) if this year’s annual review convo doesn’t go your way, now’s the time to start building up to your next opportunity to ask.
-Start by seeking out feedback on ways you can get better in your role — here’s an explainer on separating the good feedback from the bad.
+Start by seeking out feedback on ways you can get better in your role — here are some tips for how to ask for feedback to make sure you’re on the right track and an explainer on separating the good feedback from the bad.

 Be your own boss

 Time to do your own thing?
-If you’re thinking of starting (or staying) small with a freelance side hustle, check out this article on a smart approach setting your rates.
+If you’re thinking of starting (or staying) small with a freelance side hustle, check out this article on a smart approach to setting your rates.